Ian-Rotor-Rig/racebox/README.md

 ## Configuration File
 The configuration file **rbconfig.ini** is created when the program is started.\
-This used to adjust defaults and settings
+This is used to adjust defaults and settings

 ## Running Racebox
 Once installed Racebox is run like this:\